timklapdor/uimagine-website/_events/open-professional-learning-series.md

 program: open
 date-start: 2018-08-09 12:00:00 +1000
 date-finish: 2018-10-25 13:00:00 +1100
-no-bios: false
+no-bios: true
 speakers: []
 sessions:
 - title: What is Open?
   start: 2018-08-09 12:00:00 +1000
   end: 2018-08-09 13:00:00 +1000
   location_details: https://zoom.us/j/567835477
-  description: "**Abstract**  \nThe concept and practice of open education is still
+  description: "The concept and practice of open education is still
     relatively new and CSU is now an active player in this space.
 This introductory session will discuss the multifaceted open learning and open educational arena
     including: processes (what is open? why is learning now open?); practices (who